Trends in Universal Design For Homes

 Universal design has been a growing trend in architecture, particularly over the last decade as populations have skewed older.
 The term “universal design” and the concepts of the universal principle have also made it into design trends.
 Universal design is becoming more popular all over the world.
 What implications does this have on design and architecture?
 How does universal design affect the population?

-Before going more in-depth about the implications and trends of universal design, it’s important to understand what, exactly, this phrase means.
-According to the Norwegian Directorate for Children, Youth and Family Affairs, the globally accepted meaning of “universal design” is design for programs, products, services, and environments that are usable for everyone.
+Before going more in-depth about the implications and trends of universal design, it’s important to understand what this phrase means.
+The globally accepted meaning of “universal design” is design for programs, products, services, and environments that are usable for everyone.
 These designs are created with accessibility in mind, making them universal.
-When you understand what universal design is, it’s easy to see how the concepts are making their way into our buildings, our software, and more.
+When you understand what universal design is, it’s easy to see how the concepts are making their way into buildings, software, and more.

 These home trends ensure that the house is more available to anyone who will live in it in the future.
 While there are many architects and contractors pushing for universal design, it’s interesting to note that the majority of the push is coming from consumers.

 There are several reasons that universal design is important not only in government or office buildings, but in homes as well.
 This is not only for those elderly and disabled household members currently living in their homes, but also for the physically abled once their range of abilities change over the years, or by circumstance.
-The AARP conducted a survey consisting of 1016 babyboomer respondents.
-79 percent of those who responded said they want to stay in their current home as they get older.
-The majority of those who said they will likely move responded that they wanted a home with a single level.
+Aging in place and considering the safety of your home as you age is something that you need to consider.

 As people grow older, they need more accommodation in their homes that suit their current range of abilities.
-Living in a home that already incorporates universal design allows occupants to stay in their homes longer, because the home has been appropriately scaled with changing lifestyles and life cycles.
+Living in a home that already incorporates universal design allows occupants to stay in their homes longer.
+The home has been appropriately scaled with changing lifestyles and life cycles.
 In addition, this design is potentially beneficial to those with injuries or illnesses that make getting around more difficult.